upper waypoint

 In an aerial view, an automated license plate reader is seen mounted on a pole on June 13, 2024, in San Francisco, California.
 The city of San Francisco has installed 100 automated license plate readers across the city and plans to install 300 more in the coming weeks as officials look to technology to help combat crime in the city.
 (Justin Sullivan/Getty Images)

 Flock advertises its data-sharing offerings, which allow customers to share camera data with other contracted agencies on either a national, state or one-to-one sharing level.
-In part, the tool is intended to increase coordination between neighboring departments, like being able to track a suspect vehicle that travels from one jurisdiction to another.
+In part, the tool is intended to increase coordination between neighboring departments, such as being able to track a suspect vehicle that travels from one jurisdiction to another.

 While many Bay Area agencies have said that they do not participate in the “National Lookup,” and instead share their data on a one-to-one basis with neighboring departments, some have alleged that the wider sharing setting was reactivated by Flock without their knowledge, allowing out-of-state agencies to access their information.